railsuser2014/openobject-doc-book-en/source/bi/architecture/architecture.rst

 The Cube Definition
 -------------------

-The meta data of the cube definition will be stored in the Tiny ERP database.
-The user interface to edit cubes is in Tiny ERP.
+The meta data of the cube definition will be stored in the Open ERP database.
+The user interface to edit cubes is in Open  ERP.
 We will use the same concept of the one defined in the ...
 XML standard.
 So that we will be able, in a futur phase, to import such files.

-This must not depend on any module of Tiny ERP so that if you want to use the BI library independently, you may not use Tiny ERP if cubes are defined.
-If cubes are not defined, you just install the minimal version of Tiny ERP that includes: the olap module, user management, workflow managements, access rights management, ... (the base module)
+This must not depend on any module of Open g ERP so that if you want to use the BI library independently, you may not use Open  ERP if cubes are defined.
+If cubes are not defined, you just install the minimal version of Open  ERP that includes: the olap module, user management, workflow managements, access rights management, ... (the base module)

 The goal is that the user never have to create the cubes himself.
 We will create a wizard that will compute cubes based on introspection on the RDBM's.
 The steps of this wizard:

-* Selection of the database (type of db, then selection box like in the login of Tiny ERP)
+* Selection of the database (type of db, then selection box like in the login of Open  ERP)

 * Selection of the factable (selection box)